 Immortalis-G715, 11 Cores GPU with hardware ray tracing

-Similarly to the Dimensity 9000’s graphics processor Mali G710, the Immortalis-G715 GPU features hardware ray tracing (RT).
+The Dimensity 9000’s graphics processor Mali G710 offered software-based ray tracing, and the new Immortalis-G715 GPU features hardware-based ray tracing (RT).

 We have not seen specific ray tracing performance indicators, but MediaTek’s messaging suggests that RT could be used in 3D games for basic use cases such as soft shadows, reflections, and ambient occlusion.